 Without a doubt, the best way to see the Wachau Valley is via the Donauradweg, the Danube cycle path.
 It winds alongside the river and through the valley’s most beautiful towns, all of which are conveniently distanced for multiple ice-cream breaks.

-Author Bio: Amy Aed is a freelance adventurer that loves to write raw, off-the-beaten-track guides to gorgeous places.
+Author Bio: Amy Aed is a freelance adventurer who loves to write raw, off-the-beaten-track guides to gorgeous places.
 Read more in her blog.